Assault and Battery Legal Defense

 The Defense Process in Court

 Mark Caldwell is dedicated to providing a comprehensive defense strategy for his clients.
-Here’s a step-by-step walkthrough of how the defense process typically unfolds:
+Here’s a step-by-step walkthrough of how the assault legal defense process typically unfolds:

 Initial Consultation